 Currently LPJ-GUESS simulates the Palo Verde community using three PFTs, while ED2 uses four PFTs that differ in photosynthetic and hydraulic traits.
-The community composition simulated by ED2 is shown to be more resistant to UCEs compared to LPJ-GUESS (Fig. 5), perhaps due to relatively higher functional diversity (via more PFTs with additional phenological and hydraulic diversity).
+The community composition simulated by ED2 is shown to be more resistant to UCEs compared to LPJ-GUESS (Fig. 4), perhaps due to relatively higher functional diversity.
 This additional diversity helps to buffer ecosystem response to drought by allowing more tolerant PFTs to benefit from reductions in less-tolerant PFTs, thus buffering reductions in ecosystem function (Anderegg et al., 2018).
 Higher diversity ecosystems were found to protect individual species from negative effects of drought (Aguirre et al., 2021) and enhance productivity resilience following wildfire (Spasojevic et al., 2016); thus, functionally diverse communities may be key to enhancing tolerance to rising environmental stress.